NEOGURELCA MONTANA (Rothschild & Jordan, 1915)

 EARLY STAGES

-LARVA: According to Bell & Scott (1937), in the final instar horn of medium length, slightly up-curved, tip broadly bifid.
+LARVA: According to Bell & Scott (1937, ex Mell), in the final instar horn of medium length, slightly up-curved, tip broadly bifid.

-Head green with a white stripe separating face from cheek.
-Body green with a whitish subdorsal stripe from segment 2 to base of horn and thence on to 13, enclosing a rust-brown dorsal patch behind horn.
-There are pale oblique lateral stripes, the angles formed by the junction of the oblique stripes with the subdorsal stripe filled in with rusty-red, and the subdorsal stripe edged above with rusty-red near these junctions.
-Horn slate-colour with a pale ring beyond the middle.
-True legs reddish venter rust-brown on 2 to 4.
+Head green with a yellowish-white stripe separating face from cheek.
+Body green with fine pale yellowish speckling.
+A yellowish-white subdorsal stripe extends from segment 2 to the base of horn and thence on to 13, enclosing a rust-brown dorsal patch behind horn in some.
+There are pale yellowish-white oblique lateral stripes, the angles formed by the junction of these oblique stripes with the subdorsal stripe filled in with rusty-red in some; the subdorsal stripe may also be edged above with rusty-red near these junctions in some.
+True legs reddish, venter rust-brown on 2 to 4.
 Spiracles black with a white, dumbbell-shaped central slit.
+Horn slate-colour with a pale ring beyond the middle and darker tip.
+This is waved up and down when the larva is disturbed, a behaviour also found in other members of the genus.
+The whole larva becomes a rich plum colour prior to pupation (ZhenBang Xu, pers. comm.
+2024).

-Paederia scandens, Beijing, China.
+Paederia foetida, CAAS Campus, Beijing, China.
 Photo: © Tony Pittaway.

 PARASITOIDS